-Power On Camera turns on whenever [1] (REC) or [1] (PLAY) is pressed.
-Power On/Off Camera turns on or off whenever [ ] (REC) or [ ] (PLAY) is pressed.
-Disable Camera does not turn on or off when [ ] (REC) or [ ] (PLAY) is pressed.
+Power On Camera turns on whenever [(REC) is pressed.
+Power On/Off Camera turns on or off whenever [(REC) is pressed.
+Disable Camera does not turn on or off when [(REC) is pressed.

-- With "Power On/Off", the camera turns off when you press [1] (REC) in the REC mode or [E] (PLAY) in the PLAY mode. - Change this setting to "Power On" or "Power On/Off" before connecting to a TV for image viewing.
+With "Power On/Off", the camera turns off when you press [(REC) in the REC mode.